yecril71pl/cpp-docs.pl-pl/docs/standard-library/unordered-map-class.md

 ### <a name="parameters"></a>Parametry

-*keyval*\
+*kluczklowy*\
-Wartość klucza do zamapowania.
+Wartość klucza do mapy.

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca numer zasobnika aktualnie odpowiadający wartości klucza *keyval*.
+Funkcja elementu członkowskiego zwraca numer zasobnika aktualnie odpowiadający wartości klucza *keyval*.

 ### <a name="example"></a>Przykład